 If you love salmon and would like to prepare it in a slightly more elaborate way than plain fillets, then you’ll love this recipe.
 It’s not only super delicious, but incredibly easy to make.

 This has always been one of my favourite ways to prepare salmon.
 There are days when you can’t be bothered cooking anything complicated, but still want to make something special.
 This recipe ticks the box – it’s the ideal mid-week meal that will leave you filling accomplished, without the effort.

 The mix for the salmon filling is as simple as combining a handful of ingredients: cream or soft cheese, spinach, shallots, and parmesan cheese, seasoned with salt and pepper.
 Then it’s a case of making pockets in your salmon fillets, stuffing and placing in a pre-heated oven with some butter and lemon for 15 minutes.

 For the main event; go for fresh quality salmon fillets.
 For this recipe, I used skinless and boneless salmon fillets from Bradley’s Fish, they have a fantastic range of fish and seafood products!

-Usual accompaniments to salmon are simple.
-You can go for mash potatoes, or healthy Mediterranean vegetables to bake along with your fillets in the oven (they take longer to bake, so just put them in the oven before your fillets).
-On this occasion, you can see went for some basmati rice and asparagus, keeping it healthy!
+Usual accompaniments to salmon can vary from simple to more complex.
+I’d recommend mash potatoes, or healthy Mediterranean vegetables to bake along with your fillets in the oven (roasted veggies take longer to bake than salmon, so just put them in the oven before your fillets).
+On this occasion, you can see I went for some basmati rice and asparagus, keeping it healthy!
 Asparagus are made in as little as 5 minutes in a pan with some butter, and they are a perfect match with salmon.